rehierl/node-tree-outliner/3-6-0-design-7.md

 That is, because the index of the first actual content node within the section's node sequence would then not be the same for all section types.
-That is, because a section's node sequence would then always begin with the section's sectioning node, which is then can be followed by one or more intermediate nodes, which are then followed by the section's actual content nodes.
+That is, because a section's node sequence would then always begin with the section's sectioning node, which is then followed by one or more intermediate nodes, which are then followed by the section's actual content nodes.

 Note that this is also an implementation specific aspect.
-That is, because when a type-2 sectioning node would have to be associated with its own section, an implementation would have to store a reference to the section's first actual content node in order to bypass having to distinguish between the different types of sections.
+That is, because if a type-2 sectioning node would have to be associated with its own section, an implementation would have to hold a reference to the section's first actual content node in order to bypass having to distinguish between the different types of sections.